oat-sa/taohub-articles/forge/Tutorials/testrunner.md

 In order to be able to execute our test, we need to implement a test runner.

--   ./actions/ **class.TestRunner.php** contains the controller which is called by the test taker to run the test.
+-   ./actions/ **class.TestRunner.php** contains the controller which is called by the test-taker to run the test.
 -   ./models/ontology/ **testRunner.rdf** describes the service which is made up by the called action and the required parameters.
 -   ./includes/ **constants.php** assigns constants to the service and the parameter for a cleaner code.
 -   ./views/templates/ **testrunner.tpl** contains the view of the test-runner